Last Week in Pony - May 27, 2018

 Andrew Turley has been so kind to put together an incredibly useful Pony Cheatsheet, especially for learning Pony.

 Version 0.1.2 of Pony Stable has been released.
-It is a bugfix release that fixes a bug that could cause issues if you were using a dependency whose commit was on a non-master branch.
+It is a bugfix release that fixes a bug that could cause issues if you were using a dependency whose commit was on a non-main branch.
 Upgrading is recommended.
 Release Notes.

 Pony Development Sync

 The Pony developers met on their weekly sync call on Wednesday, May 23, 2018.
 Check out the recorded audio.